4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 		- Specific App target
 		- API Endpoints
 	- Used to minimize application downtime and latency
 	- Protects apps that run on
 		- EC2
 		- ELB (Elastic Load Balancing)
 		- CloudFront
 		- Global Accelerator
 		- Route 53
 	- To contact DDOS Response team an Enterprise or Business support from AWS Support will be required

+# Section 5: Securing data on AWS

 ## Securing S3 Buckets & Objects

 - New S3 Buckets are private & protected by default
 - Permissions following the principle of least privilege are used alongside S3 Encryption to allow access to the data stored in the bucket
 - Tools